shanjcu/web-framework/docs/jcu-customisations/colophon.md

 group: jcu-customisations
 ---

+*Colophon*, as it is in publishing, is a way of conveying the publication date and time and copyright information about current resource.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## About

-Colophon, as it is in publishing, is a way of conveying the publication date and time and copyright information about current resource.

 ## Examples